Football in the Basque Country: Early years

-The new Bilbao FC was officially established shortly after its foundation since its regulations were approved by the civil governor and printed in 1901.
 A few months later, in February 1901, Athletic Club, probably encouraged by the first news about the founding of Bilbao FC, began conversations to officially establish the club, which they did on 5 September 1901, in the infamous meeting held in the Café García, in which the 33 members decided to make it official and register as a sports organization with the local council.
-While Athletic Club was mainly formed by local players, having only one foreigner in its ranks, Alfred Mills, Bilbao FC was mostly made up by foreigners, such as Walter Evans, George Langford, William Dyer, and George Cockram.
-At the end of 1901, the two most important clubs in the city were Athletic Club and Bilbao FC, and naturally, a rivalry soon arose between the two Bilbao teams, who played several friendlies at Lamiako, which the two teams shared since there were hardly any fields in Bilbao.
+While Athletic Club was mainly formed by local players, having only one foreigner in its ranks, Alfred Mills, Bilbao FC was mostly made up by foreigners, such as Walter Evans, George Langford, William Dyer, and George Cochran.
+At the end of 1901, the two most important clubs in the city were Athletic Club and Bilbao FC, so they inevitably developed a rivalry between them, playing several friendly matches at Lamiako, which the two teams shared since there were hardly any fields in Bilbao.
 Their duels aroused great expectation and served as one of the drivers of football as a mass phenomenon in Bilbao.
 In 1902, the two rivals agreed to join the best players of each club to play two games against the Bordeaux-based side Burdigala, beating them 0–2 in France, the first time a Bilbao team played on foreign territory, and 7–0 in Lamiako, the very first visit by a foreign team to Bilbao, gathering a crowd of three thousand spectators, a tremendous amount at the time.

 This temporary merge became known as Club Bizcaya (with a B), and following an invitation from Madrid FC (now known as Real Madrid), Club Bizcaya was sent to Madrid to represent the city of Bilbao in the 1902 Copa de la Coronación, with the then Athletic president, Juan Astorquia, being named the team's captain.
-This entity played and won three games on consecutive days, and then the title after beating the Catalan club, FC Barcelona, in the final, by a score of 2 goals to 1, netted by Astorquia and the French Armand Cazeaux, both of Athletic.
+This entity played and won three games on consecutive days, and then the title after beating the Catalan club, FC Barcelona, in the final, by a score of 2 goals to 1, netted by Astorquia and Raymond Cazeaux, both of Athletic.
 In March 1903, Bilbao FC could not keep an independent structure and ended up being absorbed by Athletic Club and the side that emerged from the unification was called Athletic Club de Bilbao.
+The club then won back-to-back Copa del Rey titles in 1903 and 1904, beating Madrid FC in the former (3–2) and winning the latter without playing a single match.
+Between 1901 and 1903, Astorquia was simultaneously Athletic's founder, player, captain (equivalent to coach), and president, performing all four tasks expertly.